 5 Whiskies Under $50 to Bring to Your Holiday Gathering

-The holidays, as you are likely aware, can be extremely expensive.
-One place you can save, while in no way skimping on quality, is in your choice of whisk(e)y to bring to your holiday party.
-We’ve chosen five bottles, all of them under $50, that we would be proud to bring to any gathering at any time of year.
+The holidays, as you are likely aware, can be costly.
+One place you can save, while in no way skimping on quality, is your choice of whisk(e)y for a holiday party.
+We’ve chosen five bottles, all under (or, depending on where you’re shopping, around) $50, that we would be proud to bring to any gathering at any time of year.
 From Scotch and bourbon to Irish and rye…whatever your preference, we’ve got you covered.

 Tullibardine 12 Year Old